 You may already have enough coverage for hurricane damage, but if not, you may need to buy additional endorsements or riders.
 An agent in the Trusted Choice network can review your current policies to ensure that you have the coverage needed to protect your home.

 These local professionals can give you advice, personalized service, and a variety of competitive rate quotes from top-rated companies.
-Find an agent near you to review Georgia hurricane insurance quotes and find a policy that works well for your needs and budget.
+Find an independent agent near you to review Georgia hurricane insurance quotes and find a policy that works well for your needs and budget.